Points of Entry

 - Two credit electives

-Foundations in Learning (FY1001) This is a first-semester college-credit course designed to introduce students to habits and skills needed for successful transition to college, based on the philosophy of self-determination.
-The purpose is to orient students to a culture of goal-setting, strategic learning, self-advocacy and metacognition, through a highly interactive hands-on curriculum.
+Foundations in Learning (FY1001) This is a first-semester credit course designed to introduce students to habits and skills needed for successful transition to college, based on the philosophy of self-determination.
+The purpose is to orient students to a culture of goal-setting, strategic learning, self-advocacy, and metacognition through a highly interactive, hands-on curriculum.
 This orientation is accomplished through the study of brain-based research about learning.
 The course will emphasize the establishment of short and long-term goals for self management and the development of strategies to implement those goals.
 To achieve this end, students actively participate in resources such as the Center for Academic Support, Educational Technology Services, and Coaching Services.
-Use of technology will be introduced and will be emphasized for active reading, note taking, test taking and summary writing.
-Organization of time, materials and project planning will be modeled, practiced and assessed.
+Use of technology will be introduced and will be emphasized for active reading, note taking, test taking, and summary writing.
+Organization of time, materials, and project planning will be modeled, practiced, and assessed.
 Readings from a variety of college-level materials will be used to begin development of individual strategy systems to extract essential ideas and implied meanings, and students will work to think critically and will summarize these ideas.
 Students will learn about the laws that protect individuals with learning disabilities and will develop their own voices to appropriately advocate for themselves in academic settings.

 Developmental Writing (EN0911) Intended to prepare students for credit-level composition work, this course focuses on independent mastery of writing process strategies and on practicing and integrating patterns of organization in personal and expository essays.
 Emphasis is also given to sentence expansion and variation and to the elements of style.